lilive/Freeplane-Jumper/README.md

 [ ] Option to search entire words only
 [ ] Spacing or lines between results
 [ ] Selected result background color option
 [?]
+Option to set the search string to the last one when the window open.
+Select this whole text in the text field, to make it be replaced as soon as the user type someting new.
+[?]
+Jump to next result and jump to previous result without opening the dialog.
+[?]
 Don't buffer node content (The plain text for each node is buffered to speed up the search.
 Do we really need it?)
 [?]
 Allow to search only in nodes with the same style than the currently selected node.
 Or provide a style selector.